ElementsProject/lightning/plugins/grpc-plugin-hold/README.md

 will be reachable, and will therefore use `cln` as a standin.
 See custom certificate generation for how this could be changed.

-We then use the channel to instantiate the `NodeStub` representing the normal cln service and its methods aswell as the `HoldStub` representing the hold service and its methods.
-Then we create an `InvoiceRequest` and call `HoldInvoice` with it.
-Finally we call the `Getinfo` method with default arguments.
+We then use the channel to instantiate the `HoldStub` representing the hold service and its methods.
+Then we create a `HoldInvoiceRequest` and call `HoldInvoice` with it.
+Finally we create a `HoldInvoiceLookupRequest` and call `HoldInvoiceLookup` with it to check the current state of our Hold-Invoice.

 ## Generating custom certificates